 Wait until the child process specified by each process ID pid or job specification jobspec exits and return the exit status of the last command waited for.
 If a job spec is given, all processes in the job are waited for.
-If no arguments are given, all currently active child processes are waited for, and the return status is zero.
-If the -n option is supplied, wait waits for any job to terminate and returns its exit status.
-If the -f option is supplied, and job control is enabled, wait forces each pid or jobspec to terminate before returning its status, intead of returning when it changes status.
+If no arguments are given, wait waits for all running background jobs and the last-executed process substitution, if its process id is the same as \$!, and the return status is zero.
+If the -n option is supplied, wait waits for a single job from the list of pids or jobspecs or, if no arguments are supplied, any job, to complete and returns its exit status.
+If none of the supplied arguments is a child of the shell, or if no arguments are supplied and the shell has no unwaited-for children, the exit status is 127.
+If the -p option is supplied, the process or job identifier of the job for which the exit status is returned is assigned to the variable varname named by the option argument.
+The variable will be unset initially, before any assignment.
+This is useful only when the -n option is supplied.
+Supplying the -f option, when job control is enabled, forces wait to wait for each pid or jobspec to terminate before returning its status, intead of returning when it changes status.
 If neither jobspec nor pid specifies an active child process of the shell, the return status is 127.